klerk-framework/website/docs/building-config/collections.md

 contains at least the `all` collection.
 The collections are used when retrieving data.
 As an example, if you have an Invoice model and want to read all invoices:
 ```
-clerk.read(context) {
+klerk.read(context) {
    val invoices = list(data.invoices.all)
 }
 ```

 As you can see, the "all" collection for Invoice can be accessed via data.invoices.all.
-The "data" object is available in the Reader, which you acquire through `clerk.read(context)`.
-This "data" object contains all model collection objects and is something that you will have to create and tell the Clerk config builder about when you create the configuration:
+The "data" object is available in the Reader, which you acquire through `klerk.read(context)`.
+This "data" object contains all model collection objects and is something that you will have to create and tell the Klerk config builder about when you create the configuration:
 ```
 val config = ConfigBuilder<Ctx, Data>(myData).build {
    ...